gregmocko/GVSModelOntology/README.md

 # GVSModelOntology
 The Ground Vehicle Simulation Ontology (GVSO) comprise 4 XXXX ontologies that represent terms with the domain of physics based simulation of groud vehicle.s The GVSO is a domain specific ontology that imports the Basic Formal Ontology (BFO) and the Common Core Ontologies (CCO).
 The GVSO is also based on the current state of the art as published in SAE standards.
 The ontologies within the GVSO include:

-* Mission / KPI Ontology/ Testing Scenario (Vehicle Operation) - how a model is mapped to predict KPI, may consist of multiple integrated, captures the process of exercising a model to answer a question, predice a performance)
-** vehicle test case
+* Simulation Modeling Ontology (SimMod.owl) - Based on J2998.
+Represents the modeling, simulation, composition process, and querying of the three ontologies below.
+* Ground Vehicle Architecture Ontology (VehArch.owl) - Based on J3049.
+Decomposes the systems and subsystems of a GV and the signals and physical quantities they exchange.
+* Ground Vehicle Operations Ontology (VehOps.owl) - Derived from TOP documents.
+Decomposes the process of operating a GV to output a KPI in order to evaluate vehicle performance or execute a mission.
-* Environment Ontology (Environment.owl) - reusable blocks to capture the environment in which the vehicle behaves.
+* Environment Ontology (Env.owl) - Derived from TOP documents, J3049, and EnvO.
+Represents the necessary information to describe the environment in which a GV operates.
-* Ground Vehicle Ontology (GroundVehicle.owl) (the struture of the vechicle componentns, systems.) - like 3049
-* Drive Cycle ???
-* Model Ontology (Model.owl) (the definition of model interfaces, authorship, assumption) - 2998

-* Simulation Ontology
-* Ground Vehicle Ontology
-* Ground Vehicle Testing Ontology

 =======
 Process